UKHomeOffice/hocs-search/README.md

 1. [1-setup-queues.sh](config/localstack/1-setup-queue.sh)
 This creates both the `search-queue` and `search-queue-dlq` used within the service and adds the required association between them.
 The dead-letter queue currently specified a `maxReceiveCount` of 2 that mimics the production values.
 2. [2-setup-elastic.sh](config/localstack/2-setup-elastic.sh)
-Since [Localstack 0.11.1](https://newreleases.io/project/github/localstack/localstack/release/v0.11.1) non main-line elasticsearch indexes are lazily loaded.
-As we are currently running `6.X.X` we have to create a elasticsearch domain with that version.
-This handles this.
+Since [Localstack 0.11.1](https://newreleases.io/project/github/localstack/localstack/release/v0.11.1) non main-line elasticsearch indexes are lazily loaded, this handles the creation.
 3. [3-setup-index.sh](config/localstack/3-setup-index.sh)
 This creates the index from the associated [elastic index mapping](/config/localstack/elastic_mapping.json).
 This script requires that the elasticsearch domain exists.
 If you are receiving an error when running this, please run script 2 first.